mriganktiwari/Mrigank-blog/_posts/2021-09-18-learning-git.md

         HEAD is now at a82dba6 Add basic git commands
         ```
-    - Now if we see git log (the decorated version) - HEAD is moved to the desired commit (snapshot) with hash key (that too not complete hash is required).
+    - Now if we see git log (the decorated version) - HEAD is moved to the desired commit (snapshot) with hash key (that too not complete hash is required)
         ```
         (base) ~/code/Mrigank-blog/images/learning_git on (HEAD detached at a82dba6)
         $ git log --all --graph --decorate